 FREE service for all Walla Walla County residents!

 The Household Hazardous Waste Facility provides citizens of Walla Walla County a way to properly manage their household hazardous waste.
 Examples of household hazardous waste include: paint, pesticides, and motor oil.
 If you have a question about what the HHW Facility will accept, please refer to the specific lists below or give us a call.

 This waste, if improperly disposed of - such as thrown in the trash, poured in storm drains, sewers, or on the ground -could contaminate streams or creeks, expose children and pets to dangerous materials or poisons, and harm the environment.

-Sudbury Landfill and the Household Hazardous Waste Facility will resume Winter hours of 8:30 a.m. to 4:00 p.m., Monday through Saturday on Friday, November 25, 2016.
+Sudbury Landfill and the Household Hazardous Waste Facility will be closed on Monday, January 16 in observance of Martin Luther King Jr. Day.
+Winter hours of Monday through Saturday, 8:30 a.m. to 4:00 p.m. will resume on Tuesday after the holiday.